 In my experience young people are no more unreliable than any other group of individuals.
 However they are more impressionable.
 If you set a good example and provide clear guidelines your employee is likely to stick to them.
 It is no coincidence that employers who have good policies and support from their apprentices seem to have few problems.

 This is absolutely not the case.
 A large proportion of our apprentices have outstanding GCSE’s and A levels.
-They are often really keen to get into the workplace and start their career or perhaps were put off by the threat of student debts.
+They are often really keen to get into the workplace and start their career.
+Perhaps were put off by the threat of student debts.
+In the current climate there are a large number of excellent candidates who have decided against university.

 Putting something back